runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # By default, all branches are matched
   branch: /.*/

+  # repo_config_file specifies which repo config file to use for this repo.
+  # By default, atlantis.yaml is used.
+  repo_config_file: path/to/atlantis.yaml

   # apply_requirements sets the Apply Requirements for all repos that match.
   apply_requirements: [approved, mergeable]